 The Highway 21 decommissioned landfill consists of approximately six acres west of Highway 21.
 The property is currently used as a public off-leash dog park.
 The land uses surrounding the landfill are residential subdivisions, natural areas and highways.
 Groundwater and surface water monitoring is conducted semi-annually.

 The JPSY has been in use since the early 1970s.
 The site was used primarily for salt and sand storage, fuel storage, and equipment parking and storage.
 In 1988, two underground fuel storage tanks were removed due to leakage concerns into the groundwater.
 Monitoring wells were drilled and delineation of the plume was started.
 In 2002, a groundwater monitoring program was begun and in 2007 a Soil Vapour Extraction Unit (SVE) was installed.
 This unit has recovered approximately 22,613 litres of hydrocarbons from the groundwater to date.
 In 2007, chloride impacts relating to salt storage activities on JPSY were identified in the groundwater during hydrocarbon sampling.
 In 2008, additional monitoring wells were installed and samples taken to determine the extent of the groundwater contamination.
-In 2012, Transportation and Agriculture Services excavated the higher chloride impacted soils and backfilled with clean material.
+In 2012, the County excavated the higher chloride impacted soils and backfilled with clean material.
 More monitoring of the site is required.
 The SVE system has been removed.
 Groundwater monitoring with focus on hydrocarbons and salts is conducted semi-annually.

 Construction of the Josephburg salt storage site was completed in 2012 and a limited quantity of road salt was stored during this period.
 When the JPSY salt storage facility was decommissioned, this new site became fully operational in the fall of 2013.
 Groundwater monitoring with focus on salts is conducted annually.